yanxx297/loopsum/README.md

 ### Test loop summarization with toy examples
 There are several examples in ``examples/loopsum``, run them with the following cmdline to test.
 You can add ``-trace-loop(-detailed)`` and ``-trace-loopsum(-detailed)`` for more debugging information.

+More details in the documents of each example folders

 ```bash
 cd fuzzball-loopsum/examples/loopsum
 ../../exec_utils/fuzzball -use-loopsum -trace-loop -trace-iterations -trace-conditions \